 As a New Tiger applicant you must submit the following:

-- A complete Application for Admission online at gacollege411.com, that is FREE!!
+- A complete Application for Admission online at gacollege411.org, that is FREE!!
 (NO APPLICATION FEE; NO waivers necessary or accepted)

 - A complete Certificate of Immunization is required for some Georgia residents and anyone residing outside of the state of Georgia.
 Check the incomplete documents list on your application status to see if you need to submit a Certificate of Immunization.
 This form need to be submited to the Harris-McDew Student Health Center 3219 College Street, Box 20448